A prequel to the “Wizard of Oz” where we learn how Oz became the wizard.

 I loved the black & white small screen beginning changing (slowly) to wide screen color at Oz.
 Fantastic.

 James Franco is perfectly cast.
 His natural goofy ass smile suits Oz’s ingenuous personality to a tee.
-The most beautiful eyes in the world Mila Kunis, Rachel Weisz, and Michelle Williams are wonderful.
+Mila Kunis, Rachel Weisz, and Michelle Williams are wonderful.
 But…I have to give special kudos to the fabulous Tony Cox (as Knuck) who (like he did in “Bad Santa”) brings the word curmudgeon to life.

 Drive Safe!
 Never Forget.